qfpl/applied-fp-course/bonus/mtl.md

 Should this happen to you (and be proven by profiling), consider defining your application monad directly and only then implementing the `MonadFoo` instances by hand.

+As with any performance advice, profile before and after to make sure you're actually achieving something.